lxtGH/lxtGH/README.md

 My name is Xiangtai.
 My research focuses on computer vision, deep learning, and multi-modal models.

+Currently, I am working as a Research Scientist at Bytedance Seed in SG.

 I was a research fellow at MMlab@NTU, supervised by [Prof. Chen Change Loy](https://www.mmlab-ntu.com/person/ccloy/).
 I have worked as a research scientist/associate at various places before, including JD, Sensetime, and Shanghai AI Laboratory.
 I obtained my Ph.D. from Peking University.

 My published works are on my [homepage](https://lxtgh.github.io/), and I am open to discussing potential remote collaborations on research.
 Please feel free to email me at xiangtai94@gmail.com.